Chapter 1.2 – Ports and Maritime Supply Chains

-Seaports are functioning as platforms within global supply chains and global production networks.
-These supply chains are highly dynamic as they react to changes in global trade patterns, consumer preferences, and advances in supply chain management and information technology.
+Seaports act as platforms within global supply chains and global production networks, which are highly dynamic as they react to changes in global trade patterns, consumer preferences, and developments in supply chain management and information technology.

 1. Growing Complexity in Supply Chain Management